Timinator2000/PySkillz-Contributor-Manual/markdowns/07 - optional solution criteria.md

 >Hello, World!
 >Hello, World!

-By overriding the `additonal_solution_criteria` as shown below, you can you check to make sure the leaner used a `while` loop as compared to a `for` loop or simply `str.join`?
+By overriding the `check_additonal_solution_criteria` as shown below, you can you check to make sure the leaner used a `while` loop as compared to a `for` loop or simply `str.join`?
 If you find a `while` loop, return an empty string.
 Otherwise, return a message that may be sent to the user explaining why the submitted solution has failed.

 ```python
     def check_additonal_solution_criteria(self) -> str: